Chicken Health: Complete Guide to Chicken Health and Diseases

 • Cleanliness: Keep the coop clean and dry, regularly removing bedding and feces to reduce parasite habitats.

-• Quarantine and Treatment: Quarantine new birds before introducing them to the flock and treat them for parasites to prevent spreading infections.
+• Quarantine and Treatment: Quarantine new birds before introducing them to the flock.
+Treat them for parasites to prevent spreading infections.

 • Rotation of Grazing Areas: Allow pasture areas to rest and recover periodically to break parasite life cycles.